BenCooke95/SpecPhot/README.md

 # SpecPhot

-Data files and plotting script for the 3D parameter space data from the paper:
+Simulation codes, data files and plotting scripts for the 3D parameter space data from the paper:

 **SpecPhot: A Comparison of Spectroscopic and Photometric Exoplanet Follow-Up Methods - Benjamin.
 F. Cooke & Don Pollacco**

+### Plotting
 Data files are included for three different V-band magnitudes; 8, 11 and 14 (zipped csv files).
 - specphot_8.zip
 - specphot_11.zip